 * Click here for rating key

-Andina Restaurant Review: If Peruvian cuisine is "in," this stylish Pearl District spot may have launched the trend.
-Diners intrigued by South American dishes will discover a wide-ranging menu.
-Choose from “entradas," a sort of Andean tapas offered in three sizes ideal for sharing.
-Don’t miss the vibrantly-red piquillo peppers stuffed with a mix of quinoa, cheese and ham, the grilled octopus salad, or any of the imaginative, fresh ceviche choices.
-Entrées highlight local bounty prepared with Latin flair, such as the Carlton Farms pork loin roasted with cheese and served with a red wine-poached pear over a nutty mole sauce with a whisper of Moonstruck chocolate.
+Andina Restaurant Review: Peruvian cuisine --- a sophisticated blend of Native American, Spanish, and even Asian cuisines --- is enjoying a deserved burst of popularity.
+In Portland, this trend was undoubtedly launched by stylish Andina.
+The menu features “Entradas," Andean small plates ideal for sharing.
+Don’t miss the vibrantly-red piquillo peppers stuffed with a mix of quinoa, cheese and ham; the grilled octopus salad; or any of the imaginative, fresh ceviche choices.
+Entrées include such “nuevo Peruvian” items as seared yellowfin tuna with orange zest, lima beans, orange wedges, endive, salsa criolla, and a gooseberry-aji amarillo sauce.
 The kitchen produces equally delectable desserts such as a creamy goat cheese and lemon cake, and quinoa-studded cannolis filled with passion fruit mousse.
 There is also an enticing selection of homemade ice creams and sorbets.
-With its emphasis on quinoa, corn and potatoes, the Peruvian food offers many options that are gluten-free --- even desserts such as quinoa chocolate cake.
-The adjoining Bar Mestizo boasts a popular happy hour, and serves Latin American-inspired cocktails such as a sweet-tart pisco sour.
-A notable selection of wines is also available.
+With its emphasis on quinoa, corn and potatoes, the menu offers many gluten-free options, even a dessert of quinoa chocolate cake.
+The adjoining Bar Mestizo boasts a popular happy hour and serves Latin American-inspired cocktails such as a sweet-tart pisco sour.
+A notable selection of wines is available.
+Live Latin music plays nightly.